 If you’re visiting on a Monday or Thursday, you may want to go to the Western Wall to watch the Bar Mitzvah ceremonies.

 Yad Vashem is the World Holocaust Remembrance Center.
 Most people come only to the Holocaust History Museum, where you can learn about life before, during, and after the Holocaust.
 But if you have time, there are vast grounds around the museum, filled with inspiring monuments and memorials.
 The museum itself is well-organized in chronicle order and includes heart-rending and thought-provoking displays.
 I recommend taking time to watch the filmed testimonies of Holocaust survivors.
 An audio guide is available for 30 ILS.
-Entry is free of charge.
+Entry is free of charge, but you must reserve your visit in advance!
+Sometimes the museum gets filled up with groups and then they won’t let you in if you don’t have a reservation.

-For exact opening hours, please visit the official site of Yad Vashem.
+For reservations, please visit the official site of Yad Vashem.

 Machane Yehuda Market is one of the most popular markets in Israel and a great place to taste local food.
 It was founded in the late 19th century when the first Jewish neighborhoods were built outside the Old City walls.
 Today, it looks very modern, with well-established stalls and stores selling fresh fruits, vegetables, meat, fish, and more.
 There are also stores selling clothes, wallets, and anything else you might need.
 And if you fancy a meal, there are plenty of great restaurants.
 At night, the stalls close and the bars open.
 Beautiful graffiti works are revealed on the shutters.